feihong/asyncio-tasks-talk/talk.md

 ---
 # Asynchronous task

-This is the simplest way to implement concurrency in an asyncio web app.
-You define the logic using a coroutine function, and schedule it using the `asyncio.ensure_future()` function.
-To send messages to the client, directly write to the websocket from inside your coroutine function.
+- Simplest way to implement concurrency in asyncio web app.
+- Define logic using a coroutine function, schedule it using the `asyncio.ensure_future()` function.
+- Send messages to the client by using the websocket object in your coroutine function.

 ---
 # Demo #1